 The Housing Assistance Payments (HAP) Contract is between HMHA and the owner.
 The owner will be required to execute a HAP Contract that outlines requirements for the Housing Choice Voucher Program.
 The term of the HAP Contract begins on the first day of the lease term.
-An example HAP Contract is attached to the end of this document.
+An example of an HAP contract is attached at the end of this document.